OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Charge***.
 If the unicorn moves at least 20 feet straight toward a target and then hits it with a horn attack on the same turn, the target takes an extra 9 (2d8) piercing damage.
 If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.

 ***Innate Spellcasting***.
 The unicorn's innate spellcasting ability is Charisma (spell save DC 14).
-The unicorn can innately cast the following spells, requiring no components:
+The unicorn can innately cast the following spells, requiring no **Components:**

-At will: *detect evil and good, druidcraft, pass without trace*
+At will: detect evil and good, druidcraft, pass without trace

-1/day each: *calm emotions, dispel evil and good, entangle*
+1/day each: calm emotions, dispel evil and good, entangle

 ***Magic Resistance***.
 The unicorn has advantage on saving throws against spells and other magical effects.